Maria Stuart Collins: Early life

 She met David Collins, an officer in the Royal Marines, when he was stationed in Halifax after the Battle of Bunker Hill.
 They married on 3 June 1777 by the Reverend John Breynton at the church of St. Paul, Halifax.
 Collins was the grandson of Arthur Collins, an English antiquarian who was best known for his work, Peerage of England.

 Marriage to David Collins

 Following their marriage, the couple moved to Chatham in the UK in 1777, where they lived for the first few years of their marriage in the Naval barracks at Chatham.
 On 8 April 1778, the couple baptised their daughter Henrietta Susanna at Rochester, Kent.
-Unfortunately their daughter did not survive infancy and was buried on 17 September 1780 in Chatham, Maria began to suffer from ill-health and did not have any more children.
+Their daughter did not survive infancy and was buried on 17 September 1780 in Chatham, Maria began to suffer from ill-health and did not have any more children.

 Promotions for David followed.
 He became captain-lieutenant in August 1779 and captain in July 1780.
 In 1781 he joined HMS Courageux in the Channel Squadron.
 But, with the end of the Revolutionary War, in 1783 David was placed on half-pay and the couple moved to Rochester.
 In order to maintain a lifestyle worthy of his rank and status, David borrowed money.